 The proposed strategy for this project envisages to:

-a) proactively engage ESCR-net members to reflect, exchange and learn about key methodologies and issues for monitoring and analysing ESCR issues - through online discussions (webinars) on cross-cutting issues relevant to members of the Network and the development of brief and accessible resources;
+a) proactively engage ESCR-net members to reflect, exchange and learn about key methodologies and issues for monitoring and analysing ESCR issues - through online and in person discussions on cross-cutting issues relevant to members of the Network and the development of brief and accessible resources;

 b) reactive support to other members and Working Groups in developing and implementing monitoring strategies relevant to their collective projects.

-For past activities, including a webinar on ESCR Monitoring and Budget Analysis (2016) and monthly blog discussions held in 2014-15, please click here.
+For activities before 2018, including a webinar on ESCR Monitoring and Budget Analysis (2016) and monthly blog discussions held in 2014-15, please click here.